 The difference in performance has to do with each country's policies.
 While Mexico exports the majority of its vehicles, Brazil sells about 85 percent of its units to Brazilians, and most exports are delivered to neighboring Argentina.
 With recent economic troubles in Argentina, Brazil's exports have decreased.

 Now, more international automakers and suppliers are considering manufacturing in Mexico.
 Experts predict car and light truck production should grow to 4 million by 2020.
-Currently, the automotive industry represents 20 percent of Mexico's manufacturing production and 26 percent of its exports, according to Mexican President Peña Nieto.
+Currently, the automotive industry in Mexico represents 20 percent of Mexico's manufacturing production and 26 percent of its exports, according to Mexican President Peña Nieto.

 Recently, Nissan opened a facility in Mexico and BMW announced its plans to build an assembly plant in the country as well, Fox News Latino reported.